Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 1) Implement irq_domain_ops.alloc() and irq_domain_ops.free()
 2) Optionally, implement irq_domain_ops.activate() and
    irq_domain_ops.deactivate().
-3) Optionally, implement an irq_chip to manage the interrupt controller hardware.
+3) Optionally, implement an irq_chip to manage the woke interrupt controller hardware.
 4) There is no need to implement irq_domain_ops.map() and irq_domain_ops.unmap().
 They are unused with hierarchy irq_domain.

-Note the hierarchy irq_domain is in no way x86-specific, and is heavily used to support other architectures, such as ARM, ARM64 etc.
+Note the woke hierarchy irq_domain is in no way x86-specific, and is heavily used to support other architectures, such as ARM, ARM64 etc.

 Stacked irq_chip